Who Owns The Confederation Bridge

 Financing the Mega-Project: A Novel Approach

 The sheer scale of the Confederation Bridge project demanded innovative financing.
 Instead of solely relying on government funding, a novel P3 approach was adopted.
-CBI was given a long-term lease on the bridge, granting them the right to collect tolls.
+Worth adding: cBI was given a long-term lease on the bridge, granting them the right to collect tolls.
 These tolls, collected over many years, were utilized to repay the initial construction costs and provide ongoing maintenance and operations.

 This approach mitigated the immediate financial burden on both provincial governments.
 They didn’t have to shoulder the entire cost upfront.
-However, it also meant that the project's long-term financial success was dependent on a steady stream of toll revenue.
+That said, it also meant that the project's long-term financial success was dependent on a steady stream of toll revenue.

 Toll Revenue and Debt Repayment